gbif-norway/ipt-integrity-inspector/README.md

 ## Contributing

 Contributions to the IPT Integrity Inspector are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-Please ensure to update tests as appropriate and adhere to the project's code of conduct.